abasired/SFND_3D_Object_Tracking/README.md

 ## Writeup

 * The various steps followed are as follows:
-  * FP.1: matchBoundingBoxes fuction was implemented to obtain the respective Bounding boxes for distance ratio computation in subsequent frames.
-   	This was implemented by counting keypoint matches in with every Bounding box and picked the one with max number of matches.
-Later various detector and descriptor pairs are compared to analyse respective performances.
+  * FP.1: matchBoundingBoxes function was implemented to obtain the respective Bounding boxes in subsequent image frames.
+These Bounding boxes are outcomes of Yolo based deeplearning neural network.
+This was implemented by counting keypoint matches in every Bounding box and picked the one with max number of matches.
   ```
   void matchBoundingBoxes(std::vector<cv::DMatch> &matches, std::map<int, int> &bbBestMatches, DataFrame &prevFrame, DataFrame &currFrame)
     {